New low-observable Russian bomber moves forward, as stealth fighter nears first flight

 Russia hopes to complete the conceptual design of its next-generation, stealthy long-range bomber within the next two years as the country bolsters efforts to revitalize its air-combat capabilities.
 The Russian air force aims to introduce a successor to the Tupolev Tu-160 Blackjack, Tu-95 Bear and Tu-22M3 Backfire in about 2025-30, says strategic aviation commander Maj.
 Gen. Anatoly Zhikharev.
 The new bomber program is known as PAK-DA (Prespektivniy aviatitzionniy kompleks dalney ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Moscow Gets Serious About Next-Generation Bomber".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Moscow Gets Serious About Next-Generation Bomber".